0HugoHu/HugoHu-Python-Rust-Comparision/README.md

 ```

 ## Result
-For the Python version, the first time running the program, it takes unbelievable ```4.707080``` seconds to count the word in test.txt.
-Though the second time it's much faster: ```0.000038``` second, compared to the Rust version, it's still much slower.
+For the Python version, the running time is ```1.005385s```, which is far slower than the Rust version ```0.212000s```.

+The CPU and Memory usage are almost the same, and it really depends on the current system load.
+The reason the Rust version is a little bit slower probably because the external sysinfo package is slow.

 ![](.tutorial/mini7.png)